mecid/mecid.github.io/_posts/2021-12-22-sf-symbols-in-swiftui.md

 ```

 #### Conclusion
 It became straightforward to build friendly apps with a well-crafted set of icons using SF Symbols.
 Moreover, SwiftUI provides a few ways of customizing these icons by using dedicated view modifiers that we have learned today.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!